Ashwinreddy611/GameChat/README.md

 #### **Site Owner Goals:**
 a) As the site owner I should have full admin capabitlites being able to monitor and update anything I would like to on the webiste.
 This includes users, games posted and genres of games on the website.

+### Design

+#### Colour Scheme
+a) The colour scheme for my website is a primary colour of red, secondary colour of black in the form of the background and a tertiary colour of white in the form of all scripture on the site.
+I feel the scheme chosen reflects what I would like the user to feel when on the site and that is relaxed and comfortable.
+This comfort comes from the dark tones of the site which is less straining to the eyes than more conventional light tones but still retains an aesthetically pleasing design.

+#### Typography
+In terms of typography the fonts Monoton and Roboto.
+The Monoton font was chosen due to the fact that it has a very retro connotation and is a reminder to the user of the games and tech of the past.
+This is coupled with the Roboto font that is very sleek and modern to connote the ever changing and devloping games coming out now and in the coming future.
+These two fonts complement each other even though there symbolism run parallel and that's why I was very much happy to choose this pairing.